Great-Sun-Group/greatsun-dev/README.md

 # greatsun-dev README

 Welcome to the research and development container of the credex ecosystem.
-Within the container of this repository are tools for running development mode for the credex-core API and the vimbiso-pay client (which is currently called credex-bot in the code).
+Within the container of this repository are tools for running development mode for the credex-core API and the vimbiso-pay client.

 This container is managed by an AI avatar called greatsun-dev.
 The avatar *is* the development environment.
 It has access to:
   - the full scope of multiple underlying LLMs,